bitcraft-labs/Service-Desk/ch3/modules.md

 - Service Records
 - Change Notifications
 - Communication / Inbox
-- End User Manager
+- End-User Manager
-- End User Portal
+- End-User Portal

 Each of these are the key parts in making the application function as it does.
 Each module interacts with each of the other ones in order to bring together this seamless application.